 From a twig’s having lashed across it open.

-If ellipses were used to shorten the above poem, it would work nicely with quotation marks: “It’s when I’m weary of considerations, / And life is too much like a pathless wood / Where your face burns and tickles with the cobwebs / Broken across it . . . .”
+If I used ellipses to shorten the above poem, it would work nicely with quotation marks: “It’s when I’m weary of considerations, / And life is too much like a pathless wood . . . .”

 Giving Credit Where Credit Is Due

-Every teacher and professor may have slightly different guidelines, but MLA citation format is a good place to start.
-A good reference can be found here: MLA Citation Examples.
+Teachers and professors may have slightly different guidelines, but MLA citation format is a good place to start.

-Teach your high schoolers how to use direct quotes in essays.
+Teach homeschool high schoolers how to use direct quotes in essays.
 With thoughtful research, well-chosen quotations and careful citations, their writing will be ready for the college campus … and beyond.

-Daniella Dautrich is a WriteShop alumna and a graduate of Hillsdale College.
-She and her husband fill their home with books on writing, literature, and computer science.
-Daniella blogs at www.waterlilywriter.wordpress.com.
+Daniella Dautrich is a homeschool and WriteShop alumna and a graduate of Hillsdale College.
+Parents of two young daughters, Daniella and her husband fill their home with books on writing, literature, and computer science.